Table of Contents:

 Add one to two tablespoons of magnesium sulfate to each planting hole.

-Epsom salt in the planting hole So, now you know what a fertilizer of less than 2 euros per kilo can do for your fruit crops.
-If you found this information solid and valuable, you can share it via the social media buttons on this site.
-You can also support us by purchasing your vegetable garden supplies in our webshop.
-In this way you make even more information possible.
-Greetings and have fun in your vegetable garden, Tom
+Epsom salt in the planting hole.
+So, now you know what a fertilizer costing less than €2 per kilo can do for your fruit crops.
+If you found this information helpful and valuable, please share it using the social media buttons on this site.
+You can also support us by purchasing your vegetable garden supplies in our online store.
+This way, you make even more information available.
+Best wishes and enjoy your vegetable garden, Tom